oceanprotocol-archive/dev-ocean/doc/service_agreements_architecture.md

 ### 1. SLA Contract

-The storage contract is meant to be a storage contract in which stores the status of conditions for each service.
-This is used to be minimize the interaction between contracts and decouple the business logic into smaller logic or control contracts.
+The service level agreement contract is meant to be a storage contract in which stores the status of conditions for each service.
+This is used to be minimize the interaction between control contracts and decouple the business logic by splitting it into smaller logic or control contracts.
+In this way, we can reuse the control contracts (pre-defined conditions) to define any kind of service agreements.

 ### 2. Control Contracts

 Control contracts may define the business logic for one or more conditions.
-As a service provider (i.e marketplace), has the right to define conditions by using pre-defined control contracts such as payment, token swapping, access, etc. or define their own control contract which implements new conditions.
-The newly defined control contracts will be whitelisted according to the defined governance model in ocean (ie. It could be TCR based governance approach or community based governance approach).
-And as a consumer you are illegible to `accept/reject` the service level agreement.
+As a service provider (i.e marketplace), has the right to define conditions by using pre-defined control contracts such as TCR, identities, payments, incentives, token swapping, access, etc. or define their own control  contract which implements new conditions.
+The newly defined control contracts will be whitelisted according to the governance model in ocean (ie. It could be TCR based governance approach or community based governance approach).
+Finally as a consumer you are illegible to `accept/reject` the service level agreement.

 ![Servie level agreement components](img/SLA_Components.png)